flash62au/WiTcontroller/README.md

 <summary>Example - Click to expand</summary>

-The following example is for 5 additianl buttons.
+The following example is for 5 additional buttons, one of which requires the external pullup resister.

 ```
 #define USE_NEW_ADDITIONAL_BUTTONS_FORMAT true